elankath/mcmdesign/README.md

 Machine Controller Manager is a group of cooperative controllers that manage the lifecycle of the worker machines.

-TODO: Fix this description. describe high level purpose of MCM and MC controllers, link to github repos of MCM and MCs.
+`MachineControllerManager` controller reconciles a set of Custom Resources namely `MachineDeployment`, `MachineSet`.

-Machine Controller Manager reconciles a set of Custom Resources namely MachineDeployment, MachineSet and Machines which are managed & monitored by their controllers MachineDeployment Controller, MachineSet Controller, Machine Controller respectively.
+The `MachineController` impelements the reconciliation loop for Machine objects but delegates creation/updation/deletion of Machines to the Driver facade.
+Driver implementations for providers (Local/Azure/AWS) are out of tree in `machine-controller-manager-provider-<providerName>` projects.
+Each provider starts its machine controller independently.

 ## K8s Facilities